homebridge/homebridge/README.md

   1. Homebridge server thinks it's been paired with, but iOS thinks otherwise.
 Fix: deleted `persist/` directory which is next to your `config.json`.

   2. iOS device has gotten your Homebridge `username` (looks like a MAC address) "stuck" somehow, where it's in the database but inactive.
 Fix: change your `username` in the "bridge" section of `config.json` to be some new value.

+  3. iOS DNS cache has gone stale or gotten misconfigured.
+Fix: Turn airplane mode on and back off to flush the DNS cache.
+(This is a temporary fix, but can be repeated when the problem recurs.
+No permanent fix is as yet known/confirmed.
+If you're experiencing this as a recurrent issue, it likely affects other bonjour and .local DNS resolution services, for which cycling airplane mode will also temporarily resolve.)

 ### Errors on startup